brandon-knap/journeytowardpeace/content/resources/journey-of-the-adopted-self-a-quest-for-wholeness.md

 +++
 date = 2020-01-11T05:00:00Z
-description = ""
-resourcelink = "www.BJLifton.com"
-resourcesource = "Betty Jean Lifton · 2008"
-slug = ""
-title = "Journey Of The Adopted Self A Quest For Wholeness" weight = "4"
+description = "In her latest work, acclaimed author Betty Jean Lifton delves deeper into the adoption experience, examining the lifelong struggle of the adopted person to form an authentic sense of self.
+With insight and sensitivity, Lifton explores the crucial role of the search for roots in the journey toward wholeness, making this a must-read for adoptees and those who seek to understand them." resourcelink = "www.BJLifton.com" resourcesource = "Betty Jean Lifton · 2008" slug = "journey-to-wholeness" title = "Journey to Wholeness: Betty Jean Lifton Explores the Inner World of the Adopted Person" weight = "4"

 +++